INSPIRE-MIF/2017.2/GeoJSON/specification.md

 #### Specific encoding rules for this conformance class

-### Projected CRS support
+### Alternate Coordinate Reference System support

-While the default CRS for any data encoded in GeoJSON is WGS84, a client may request delivery of a data set using a different projected reference system, as per the mechanism described in Requirement 8 in the [WFS 3.0 draft specification](https://github.com/opengeospatial/WFS_FES).
+While the required Coordinate Reference System for any data encoded in GeoJSON is WGS84, a client may request delivery of a data set using a different projected reference system, as per the mechanism described in Requirement 8 in the [WFS 3.0 draft specification](https://github.com/opengeospatial/WFS_FES).

 * `PROJ-REQ-01`: An INSPIRE Download service delivering data encoded in GeoJSON shall be able to deliver projected geometries if a client requests these explicitly, at least for the spatial reference systems documented in section 6.3. of the data specifications that fall within the scope of this encodign specification.